Simple Steps. Big Impact.

 Here’s what Trex has to say about your plastic bags and why they want them to make their decks and fencing.

-And it’s not just grocery bags, they want all your plastic bags.
-Even the bigger, heavier ones like these bags from dirt and mulch.
+And it’s not just grocery bags, they want all your clean, empty plastic bags – from dry cleaning and product wrap.

 But we cannot rely on recycling as a long-term solution, especially for plastics and plastic bags.
 This article from January 2018 explains the problem that we face now that China No Longer Wants Your Trash.